cube-js/cube/guides/angular-dashboard/content/4_interactive_dashboard_with_multiple_charts.md

 title: "Interactive Dashboard with Multiple Charts"
 ---

-In the previous part, we've created an analytical backend and a basic dashboard with the first chart.
+In the previous part, we've created an analytical API and a basic dashboard with the first chart.
 Now we're going to expand the dashboard so it provides the view of key performance indicators of our e-commerce company.

 ## Custom Date Range